-Figure 1 presents our first key fact in the three top panels.
-As suggested by Dobbs et al. (2013) and World Bank (2015), the rise in commodity prices (top-left panel) in the early 2000s reflects new sources of global commodity demand associated with the fast growth of China, coupled with the inelastic nature of short-run supply.
-The sharp rise in commodity prices is accompanied by a pronounced appreciation of the real exchange rate (top-middle panel) and a fall in net exports (top-right panel).
-Several studies (Bishop et al., 2013; Kulish and Rees, 2017; Dungey et al., 2020) show that the commodity price boom is important to account for the expansion of the non-tradable sector, the appreciation of the real exchange rate and the fall of net exports.
+China, coupled with the inelastic nature of short-run supply.
+The sharp rise in commodity prices is accompanied by a pronounced appreciation of the real exchange rate (top-middle panel) and a fall in net exports (top-right panel), at least initially.
+Several studies (Bishop et al., 2013; Kulish and Rees, 2017; Dungey et al., 2020) show that the commodity price boom is important to account for the appreciation of the real exchange rate and the fall of net exports.

-FACT 2: FALL IN THE UNEMPLOYMENT RATE.
-The unemployment rate decreased from approximately 11% to 5.5% in the period 1994 to 2020.

-Figure 1 presents our second key fact in the bottom-left panel.
-While Dutch disease can in principle be a key factor for the rise in unemployment following an appreciation of the real exchange rate, the current data clearly shows that unemployment steadily decreased in the aftermath of the boom in commodity prices, contrary to the theory of Dutch disease.
-This key piece of evidence suggests that other forces operate in the economy to reduce unemployment.
+FACT 2: A DECLINE IN THE UNEMPLOYMENT RATE.
+The unemployment rate decreased from approximately 11% to 5.5% over the period of 1994-2020.
+Figure 1 presents this stylized fact in the bottom-left panel.
+While Dutch Disease can in principle be a key factor for the rise in unemployment following an appreciation of the real exchange rate, the data clearly shows that unemployment steadily decreased in the aftermath of the boom in commodity prices, contrary to the theory of Dutch Disease.
+This key piece of evidence suggests that other forces were operating in the economy to reduce unemployment even given upward pressures from Dutch Disease.

-FACT 3: INCREASE IN THE SHARE OF NON-TRADABLE EMPLOYMENT.
-The share of non-tradable employment increased from 60% to 75% approximately over the period 1985-2020.

-Figure 1 presents the third key fact in the bottom-middle panel.
-It shows that the share of non-tradable employment steadily increased over the sample period, mirrored by a similar fall in the share of tradable employment while the share of employment in the commodity sector mildly increased (the latter two facts are shown in Figure 13 in Appendix C).
+FACT 3: AN INCREASE IN THE SHARE OF NON-TRADABLE EMPLOYMENT.
+The share of non-tradable employment increased from 60% to 75% approximately over the period of 1985-2020.
+Figure 1 presents the third stylized fact in the bottom-middle panel.
+It shows that the share of non-tradable employment steadily increased over the sample period, mirrored by a similar fall in the share of tradable employment while the share of employment in the commodity sector mildly increased (the latter two facts are shown in Figure 12 in Appendix C).

-FACT 4: INCREASE IN THE SHARE OF CONSUMPTION OF NON-TRADABLE GOODS.
-The share of consumption in non-tradable goods increased from 50% to 60% over the sample period.
+FACT 4: AN INCREASE IN THE SHARE OF CONSUMPTION OF NON-TRADABLE GOODS.
+The share of consumption in non-tradable goods increased from 50% to 60% over the full sample period.
 Figure 1 presents our fourth key fact in the bottom-right panel.
 It shows the overall increase in the share of consumption of non-tradable goods since 1995, despite the decrease in the series over the period 1990-1995.
 As in the case of employment in Fact 3, the share of consumption of tradable goods steadily declined.

-Given these empirical facts, we postulate that three exogenous driving forces may play an important role in explaining them.
+Given these stylized facts, we postulate three exogenous driving forces that may play an important role in explaining them.